 4 signs you should upgrade your furniture design software

 Do you feel like more often than not you have to solve problems related to production delivery terms?
-While there might be lots of reasons why this happen, our experience shows, that usually issues lies within design workflow processes.
+While there might be lots of reasons why this happens, our experience shows, that usually, issues lie within design workflow processes.
 Workers struggle to deliver necessary information on time and the whole process mess up.

-Once again, there might be 100 reasons, why your worker seems to be unhappy (family issues, financial difficulties, etc.) But if you see, that “Overworked” is written all over his face, he spends extra hours in the office to complete tasks and barely has free time on weekends, the problem might be the tools that he use.
-As our studies show – about 60% time of design process designer spends preparing information for manufacturing, and just 40% creating the actual design.
+Once again, there might be 100 reasons, why your worker seems to be unhappy (family issues, financial difficulties, etc.) But if you see, that “Overworked” is written all over his face, he spends extra hours in the office to complete tasks and barely has free time on weekends, the problem might be the tools that he uses.
+As our studies show – about 60% time of the design process the designer spends preparing information for manufacturing, and just 40% creating the actual design.
 This information preparation task is very tiring, boring and usually seems meaningless.
-Wouldn’t it be better if employee could dedicate this time for design improvement?
+Wouldn’t it be better if the employee could dedicate this time to design improvement?

 Lots of spoilage

 How usually do you have to deal with spoiled furniture, because there was a mistake in calculations?
-If that’s pretty painful question for you, you should look into the way how those calculations are done and delivered.
-Doe’s Joe from design department enter hundreds counts by hands?
-Well in this case there’s no surprise, that instead of a beautiful chair, you get unusable piece of furniture.
+If that’s the pretty painful question for you, you should look into the way how those calculations are done and delivered.
+Doe’s Joe from the design department enter hundreds of counts by hands?
+Well, in this case, there’s no surprise, that instead of a beautiful chair, you get an unusable piece of furniture.

 Many different tools

-All these signs leads to one conclusion – low level of automation.
-All above mentioned problems rise, because processes include manual work.
+All these signs lead to one conclusion – a low level of automation.
+All the above-mentioned problems rise because processes include manual work.
 Just imagine, how much better the workflows would become if those processes would be automatic?
-Well, if it’s hard for you, we can prompt that the information preparation time for manufacturing could be 50% shorter, there could be up to 95% less mistakes, and effective CNC machine work time could be increased by 40%.
+Well, if it’s hard for you, we can prompt that the information preparation time for manufacturing could be 50% shorter, there could be up to 95% fewer mistakes, and effective CNC machine work time could be increased by 40%.
 Pretty impressive, ha?
 Therefore, we encourage you to try and figure out your pain-points and look for solutions, which meets your need best!